On products of elementarily indivisible structures: The existence of non-transitive elementarily indivisible structures

 \subsection{Infinitely many orbits}

-In this subsection, we generalize the result from Subsection \ref{twoOrbits} and prove the existence of an elementarily indivisible structure with infinitely many orbits under its automorphism group.
+In this subsection, we generalize the result from Subsection \ref{twoOrbits} and prove the existence of an elementarily indivisible structure with infinitely many orbits.
 We will use such a structure in Section \ref{elemNonSym}.
+Here, by an \emph{orbit} of a structure, we mean an orbit of the action of its automorphism group on its universe, i.e: